g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 `src/mysite:mysite` as a dependency.
 This is telling Pants that when it builds this script to run, it needs to include `src/mysite` in order for it to work correctly.

-The only issue is, currently Pants will not think there are any targets in `src/mysite`, because we haven’t created any.
+The only issue is, currently, Pants will not find any targets in `src/mysite`, because we haven’t created any.
 To fix this, create `src/mysite/BUILD` as follows.

 ```